AceTheFace/mein-hoerspiel-skill/README.md

 # mein-hoerspiel-skill
 Alexa skill for playing a random album for a given artist from spotify.
+This is especially useful for kids to play audio books (German: Hörspiele) from their favorite 'artist', which is not possible with the original spotify app currently.

 ## Usage